ajulohassankehinde/Machine-learning-for-cancer-prediction-using-RNA-seq-data-/README.md

 - Neural network.

 ## Note
-This projectvid an ongoing endeavor.
+This project is an ongoing endeavor.
 I shall highly appreciate any comments, suggestions, and critiques you may have about it.